What is financial abuse?

 - taking advantage of someone with a mental or physical impairment to take money from them.

 Get in touch

 It takes a lot of courage for an individual to speak up and tell someone that this is happening to them or someone they care about.

 We want you to be able to talk to us so we can try and help you.
-Please contact us on 0800 9 123 123 (Monday to Friday 8am to 8pm, Saturdays 8am to 6pm and Sundays 8am to 6pm) so we can discuss your concerns in the strictest confidence and offer you the help and support that you need.
+Please contact us on 0800 9 123 123 (Monday to Sunday, 8am-6pm) so we can discuss your concerns in the strictest confidence and offer you the help and support that you need.
 If you would prefer to speak to someone face-to-face, we can arrange a private appointment in your local branch.
 Again, this would be dealt with in the strictest confidence.